jeremyk91/DBS_miniProject/README.md

 ## Unit Tests

-The core functions (SQL queries) used in the web service are subject to unit tests to check that the database/table exists and that the response from the various functions is as-expected.
+The core functions (SQL queries) in /classification_service/classify.py used in the web service are subject to unit tests to check that the database/table exists and that the response from the various functions is as-expected.

 ![Screenshot](screenshots/unittests.jpg)